-Nominations may be made by completing this form or by letter, attaching relevant biographical and background information to make the case for the nominee’s inclusion.
+Nominations may be made by completing this Hall of Fame form, the form below or by letter, attaching no more than two pages of relevant biographical and background information to make the case for the nominee’s inclusion.
 Nominations generally are sought between June 1 and July 9 each year, but may be submitted any time.

 Members of the Nevada Newspaper Hall of Fame are selected by the Nevada Press Association’s board of directors.
 Induction ceremonies take place during the NPA’s annual awards banquet, usually held in late September.

 The Hall of Fame itself is located in the NPA’s headquarters in the Rinckel Mansion at 102 N. Curry St., Carson City.
 It is open to visitors during business hours, 8 a.m. to 5 p.m. weekdays.

 Nevada’s Newspaper Hall of Fame was resurrected in 1998 with the induction of 34 people who had previously been given the NPA’s Silver Makeup Rule Award.

 The first Hall of Fame was established in 1948 at the University of Nevada in cooperation with the Press Association.
 The initial inductees were Mark Twain, Dan De Quille and Samuel Davis.
 They were honored in an exhibit on the Reno campus, but the exhibit closed after a couple of years.